-- 7. What are the staff eligibility criteria for making submissions of research outputs for the RAE 2020? - 8.
-Will all eligible academic staff of a university or just those who make submissions be counted in the RAE 2020? - 9.
-Could faculty who have served a substantial period of time during the assessment period but whose appointment does not cover the census date be considered in the RAE 2020? - 10.
-If the terms of appointment of an academic meet the staff eligibility criteria for the RAE 2020, but he/she has taken prolonged paid or unpaid leave during the appointment, would his/her eligibility be affected? - 11.
-If an academic staff member has taken or is taking unpaid leave during the assessment period, is he/she eligible for submitting research outputs for the RAE 2020? - 12.
-If an academic staff held a continuous full-time paid appointment of more than 36 months within staff grades "A" to "I" by 31 August 2017, but changed appointment to fractional basis from 1 September 2017 to 31 August 2018 and is expected to resume the former full-time paid appointment within staff grades "A" to "I" after 31 August 2018, would this academic be eligible for the RAE 2020? - 13.
-How universities are to handle eligible academic staff who are on joint appointment by more than one unit/department of an university? - 14.
-Universities' assignment of eligible academic staff to a research area and respective units of assessment can be subject to re-assignment by the UGC in case of an anomaly.
-Would universities be allowed to give representation and appeal against the re-assignment? - 15.
-Will eligible academic staff who are in practice-oriented disciplines or have been on leave for a prolonged period during the assessment period be exempted for inclusion in the RAE 2020? - 16.
+- 9. What are the staff eligibility criteria for making submissions of research outputs for RAE 2026? - 10.
+Will all eligible academic staff of a university or just those who make submissions be counted in RAE 2026? - 11.
+Could faculty who have served a substantial period of time during the assessment period but whose appointment does not cover the census date be considered in RAE 2026? - 12.
+If the terms of appointment of an academic meet the staff eligibility criteria for RAE 2026, but he/she has taken prolonged paid or unpaid leave during the appointment, would his/her eligibility be affected? - 13.
+If an academic staff member has taken or is taking unpaid leave during the assessment period, is he/she eligible for submitting research outputs for RAE 2026?

+- 14. If an academic staff held a continuous full-time paid appointment of more than 36 months within staff grades "A" to "I" by 31 August 2023, but changed appointment to fractional basis from 1 September 2023 to 31 August 2024 and is expected to resume the former full-time paid appointment within staff grades "A" to "I" after 31 August 2024, would this academic be eligible for RAE 2026? - 15.
+How universities are to handle eligible academic staff who are on joint appointment by more than one unit/department of a university? - 16.
+Universities' assignment of eligible academic staff to a research area and respective units of assessment (UoAs) can be subject to re-assignment by the UGC in case of an anomaly.
+Would universities be allowed to give representation and appeal against the re-assignment? - 17.
+Will eligible academic staff who are in practice-oriented disciplines or have been on leave for a prolonged period during the assessment period be exempted for inclusion in RAE 2026? - 18.
 Why is there not a clear and straightforward policy in the granting of special consideration/exemption for eligible staff on maternity?
-It would be reasonable to allow automatic reduction of one output for anyone who has at least one birth during the assessment period. - 17.
-How would you respond to the opinion that the RAE has driven academics to concentrate on research and less on teaching?

-- 18. How do you respond to the observation of "game-playing" by universities, e.g. hiring "star professors" from overseas to boost the RAE performance.
-What has been/will be done by the UGC to deter/penalise such "game-playing" action? - 19.
-There has been concern on allowing portability of research outputs for the RAE 2020.
-What's the UGC's view?
+It would be reasonable to allow automatic reduction of one output for anyone who has at least one birth during the assessment period. - 19.
+How would you respond to the opinion that the RAE has driven academics to concentrate on research and less on teaching? - 20.
+How do you respond to the observation of "game-playing" by universities, e.g. hiring "star professors" from overseas to boost the RAE performance?
+What has been/will be done by the UGC to deter/penalise such "game-playing" action?